cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * MSDC: Used to refer to their EMMC/SD card controller core.
 Possibly "MediaTek SD Controller".
 * RXDFE: "RX Digital Front End"?
+* SLA: "Software Loader Authentication"?
+Some challenge-response auth to authenticate the program loading the DA?
+Challenge-response auth to authenticate the program communicating with the BROM?
+When this is enabled, it disables Download Agent (DA) functionality in the BROM.
 * SST: System Stability Tracker.
 This is the name of the system trace functionality included in the BP firmware.
 * SWLA: Software LA (Logic Analyzer?).
 It seems to be some kind of debug